Languages

 The Arabic Language had a considerable influence on the vocabulary of many other languages including Urdu, Hindi, Spanish and Portuguese.
 Several common English words including "sugar" and "alcohol" are taken from Arabic.
 The Arabic Language is used both practically and artistically in its written from.
 Arabic calligraphy is a complex and painstaking art that requires years of study to master.

-United Arab Emirates, Afghanistan, Algeria, Bahrain, Chad, Comoros, Djibouti, Egypt, Eritrea, Israel, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Mauritania, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, Western Sahara, Yemen and many other countries as a minority language.
+Arabic spoken in United Arab Emirates, Afghanistan, Algeria, Bahrain, Chad, Comoros, Djibouti, Egypt, Eritrea, Israel, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Mauritania, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, Western Sahara, Yemen and many other countries as a minority language.

 The Arabic language predates Islamic civilization, although it would not have risen to prominence without the rise of Islam.
 The first classical Arabic inscription was found near Damascus and written in the Aramaic script.